Simple dynamic word embeddings for mapping perceptions in the public sphere: Case study 2: bias against refugees expressed on talk radio

 \subsection{Dataset and analyses}

-Our data is sourced from talk radio audio data collected by the media analytics nonprofit Cortico\footnote{\url{http://cortico.ai}.}.
-Audio data is ingested from nearly 170 different radio stations and automatically transcribed to text.
+Our data is sourced from talk radio audio data collected and automatically transcribed by the media analytics nonprofit Cortico\footnote{\url{http://cortico.ai}.}.
 The data is further processed to identify different speaker turns into ``snippets''; infer the gender of the speaker; and compute other useful metrics (more details on the radio data pipeline can be found in~\cite{beefermanTalkRadio}).

-We train our dynamic embedding model on two talk radio datasets sourced from 83 stations located in 64 cities across the US.
-Dataset 1 includes 4.4 million snippets comprised of 114 million words produced by 390 shows between September 1 and 30, 2018.
-Dataset 2 includes over 4.8 million snippets comprised of 119 million total words produced by 433 shows between August 15, and September 15, 2018\footnote{As a rough proxy for removing syndicated content, we include only those snippets produced by a talk radio shows that air on one station.}.
-These datasets are used for analyses 1 and 2, respectively, described below.
+We train our dynamic embedding model on a talk radio datasets sourced from 83 stations located in 64 cities across the US.
+The dataset includes over 4.8 million snippets comprised of 119 million total words produced by 433 shows between August 15, and September 15, 2018\footnote{As a rough proxy for removing syndicated content, we include only those snippets produced by a talk radio shows that air on one station.}.

-Finally, we define bias towards refugees similar to how the authors of~\cite{gargEmbeddingsStereotypes} define bias against Asians during the 20th century, measuring to what extent radio shows associate ``outsider'' adjectives like ``aggressive'', ``frightening'', ``illegal'', etc. with refugee and immigrant-related terms in comparison to all other adjectives.
-To compute refugee bias scores with respect to the attribute set $A$, we use the relative norm distance metric from~\cite{gargEmbeddingsStereotypes}:
+Bias against refugees is defined similarly to how the authors of~\cite{gargEmbeddingsStereotypes} define bias against Asians during the 20th century, measuring to what extent radio shows associate ``outsider'' adjectives like ``aggressive'', ``frightening'', ``illegal'', etc. with refugee and immigrant-related terms in comparison to all other adjectives.
+To compute refugee bias scores with respect to the attribute set $A$, we use a modified version of the relative norm distance metric from~\cite{gargEmbeddingsStereotypes}:

-Where $E(r, A)$ is the dynamic embedding for a given word refugee word $r$ in the set of all refugee-related words $R$ (e.g. ``refugee'', ''immigrant'', ''asylum'', etc); $\overline{all}$ is the average dynamic embedding computed for each $w$ in the set of all adjectives with respect to $A$; $\overline{out}$ is analogously defined for outsider adjectives; and $||\cdot||_2$ is the L2 norm.
+Where $E(r, A)$ is the dynamic embedding for a given refugee-related word $r$ (e.g. ``refugee'', ''immigrant'', ''asylum'', etc); $\overline{a}$ is the average dynamic embedding computed for each $w$ in the set of all adjectives with respect to $A$; $\overline{o}$ is analogously defined for outsider adjectives; and $cos(\cdot)$ is cosine distance.
+A positive value for $bias_A$ indicates discourse about refugees that is biased against them as ``outsiders''.
+We normalize by the total number of refugee-related words, $R$, to provide a relative indication of the amount of linguistic bias present in the data (since $bias_A$ is bounded by $\pm|R|$).